MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 For more information, see [Defender for IoT subscription billing](billing.md).<!-- ?-->

-### How can I resolve billing issues associated with my Defender for IoT plan?
+### How can I resolve billing issues associated with my Enterprise IoT plan?

 For any billing or technical issues, open a support ticket for Microsoft Defender XDR.<!-- ?-->